Blue Buffalo Wilderness High Protein, Natural Adult Dry Cat Food, Chicken 12 lb.

 • December, the twelfth and final month of the year

-• Dozen, a group of twelve
+• Dozen, a group of twelve.

-An adult is a human or other animal that has reached full growth.
+An adult is an animal that has reached full growth.
 The biological definition of the word means an animal reaching sexual maturity and thus capable of reproduction.
 In the human context, the term adult has meanings associated with social and legal concepts.
 In contrast to a non-adult or "minor", a legal adult is a person who has attained the age of majority and is therefore regarded as independent, self-sufficient, and responsible.
 They may also be regarded as "majors".
 The typical age of attaining legal adulthood is 18, although definition may vary by legal rights, country, and psychological development.

 Human adulthood encompasses psychological adult development.
 Definitions of adulthood are often inconsistent and contradictory; a person may be biologically an adult, and have adult behavior, but still be treated as a child if they are under the legal age of majority.
 Conversely, one may legally be an adult but possess none of the maturity and responsibility that may define an adult character.